 Eligible persons should secure information from the appropriate state office well in advance of the desired enrollment date.
-Applicants for vocational rehabilitation should realize that the nature of a disability may be an important factor in their employability in funeral service.
-The school will be very pleased to counsel interested persons.
+Applicants for vocational rehabilitation should realize that the nature of their disability may/may not affect their status as a funeral service trainee in school, but MAY be a factor with regard to employment in the funeral service profession.
+More information regarding students seeking accommodations for disability, please see STUDENT SERVICES/Services for Students with Disability above.